KovtunIvan/gorestkafka/README.md

 # gorestkafka
-Golang REST API to kafka (basic implemenation)
+Golang REST API to kafka (basic implemenation) on fasthttp and fasthttp/websocket

 # Usage